 - In my fridge: Applegate uncured grass-fed beef hotdogs and organic roast turkey, plus whatever is thawing for dinner.

-- In my freezer: a ton of grass-fed ground beef, plus a package of chicken legs, chicken breast, a whole turkey (yes, I impulse bought a turkey), stew beef, salmon, bacon, pork chops, a few Paleo on the Go meals, homemade bone broth and a variety of leftovers, mostly soups and stews.
+- In my freezer: a ton of grass-fed ground beef, plus a package of chicken legs, chicken breast, a whole turkey (yes, I impulse bought a turkey), stew beef, salmon, bacon, pork chops, homemade bone broth and a variety of leftovers, mostly soups and stews.

 I also have a well-stocked pantry that includes my staples like high quality olive oil, pink salt, cassava flour, packaged bone broth, nuts, seeds, honey, dried fruit, spices, larabars, dark chocolate, coffee, and loose-leaf tea.